Conformal change of Riemannian metrics and biharmonic maps: Abstract

 \section{Abstract}

-To construct non-trivial biharmonic maps between two Riemannian manifolds $(M^m,g)$ and $(N^n,h)$, P. Baird and D. Kamissoko (cf. \cite{BK}) introduced to reduce the equations into an ordinary differential equation by conformal change of a metric $g$ by a $C^{\infty}$ function $f$.
-However in this paper, in the case that $(M^m,g)$ is the standard Euclidean space, we show that the ODE has no global positive solution for every $m\geq 5$, and on the contrary, there exist both global positive solutions and also periodic positive solutions in the case $m=3$.
-As their applications, we show that, in the cases of $m=3$, for two product Riemannian manifolds $(M^3,g)=(\R\times \sigma,ds^2\times g_{\Sigma})$ of the line and a surface, $(N^n,h)=(\R\times P^{n-1}, ds^2\times g_P)$ of the line and a Riemannian manifold, there exist functions $f$ on $M$ satisfying that every product harmonic map of $(M^3,g)$ into $(N,n,h)$ whose line component is non-constant, is biharmonic but not harmonic from $(M^3,g)$ into $(N^n,h)$.
+For the reduction ordinary differential equation due to Baird and Kamissoko \cite{BK} for biharmonic maps from a Riemannian manifold $(M^m,g)$ into another one $(N^n,h)$, we show that this ODE has no global positive solution for every $m\geq 5$.
+On the contrary, we show that there exist global positive solutions in the case $m=3$.
+As applications, for the the Riemannian product $(M^3,g)$ of the line and a Riemann surface, we construct the new metric $\widetilde{g}$ on $M^3$ conformal to $g$ such that every nontrivial product harmonic map from $M^3$ with respect to the original metric $g$ must be biharmonic but not harmonic with respect to the new metric $\widetilde{g}$.